atomone-hub/genesis/CONSTITUTION.md

 ## Article 4.B.
 The Implementation

-The Cosmos Hub shall not have any VM functionality, but shall be plainly implemented in a single garbage collected language as reference (namely Go);
+The Cosmos Hub shall not have any VM functionality, but shall be plainly implemented in a single garbage-collected language as reference (namely Go);
 and other clients may implement all or portions of the stack in another language like Rust.

-The only cryptographic assumptions allowed to be used by the Cosmos Hub including its consensus protocol shall be Ed25519 and Secp256k1 elliptic curves, and RIPEMD160 and SHA256 hash functions.
+The only cryptographic assumptions allowed to be used by the Cosmos Hub, including its consensus protocol shall be Ed25519 and Secp256k1 elliptic curves, and RIPEMD160 and SHA256 hash functions.

 No zero-knowledge proof systems may be adopted on the Cosmos Hub even if they are composed of the approved primitives.

-The rules of this article may only be changed by two thirds supermajority vote of the Cosmos Hub.
+The rules of this article may only be changed by two-thirds supermajority vote of the Cosmos Hub.

 ## Article 4.C.
 Compute/storage/memory limitations

-For the sake of decentralization, accessibility, accountability, and security, the Cosmos Hub and each ICS zone shall be restricted such that each can run on a commodity computer.
+For the sake of decentralization, accessibility, accountability, and security, the Cosmos Hub and each ICS zone shall be restricted so that each can run on a commodity computer.

 ## Article 4.D.
 Amendment of the Constitution

-This constitution may be modified or additional parts and rules appended by two thirds supermajority of Cosmos Hub governance.
+This constitution may be modified or additional parts and rules appended by two-thirds supermajority of Cosmos Hub governance.

 <hr />